DannyBen/jobly-book/src/usage/client/cli.md

 ---
 icon: dot
+label: Using the CLI
 ---

-# Running Jobs with the CLI
+# Running Jobs Using the CLI

 There are three ways to run a job from the command line: